8 Vitamins and Minerals to Complement a Vegan Lifestyle

 Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are omega-3 fatty acids that support normal function of the heart.
 The primary food source for these nutrients is seafood, although seeds and nuts such as flaxseed, chia seeds, and walnuts also contain EPA and DHA.

 Plant-based sources of DHA and EPA contain another omega-3 fatty acid called alpha-linolenic acid (ALA).
 ALA can be converted to EPA and DHA in the body, but the process is inefficient compared to direct consumption from seafood, so even if you eat foods with ALA, you aren't getting as much of the active forms per serving.
+5

-Some studies suggest that people who follow a vegan diet have lower levels of DHA and EPA in their blood than those who eat meat, so supplements are a consideration.5 Many supplements use fish oil to provide EPA and DHA, which wouldn't be suitable for people on a vegan diet, but algae-based supplements are vegan and can be an option to support healthy levels in the body. vi
+Some studies suggest that people who follow a vegan diet have lower levels of DHA and EPA in their blood than those who eat meat, so supplements are a consideration.5 Many supplements use fish oil to provide EPA and DHA, which wouldn't be suitable for people on a vegan diet, but algae-based supplements are vegan and can be an option to support healthy levels in the body.
+6

 2. Iron